 What size data plan is right for you?
+It all depends on what you use it for

 Video

 Here’s the big one.
 Apps such as Netflix and YouTube may allow us to easily to catch up on our favorite shows while on the go, but they also gobble up a monstrous amount of data in the process.
 Watching a mere 60 minutes of standard-definition video a day can utilize up to 8GB of data in a month, while that same amount of time spent watching HD videos can take up nearly 30GB.
 That being the case, we suggest holding off on that next episode of House of Cards until you’re connected to Wi-Fi.
-T-Mobile ONE and Sprint’s Unlimited Talk, Data, and Text both don’t count streaming video, although in T-Mobile’s case you must manually activate HD video.

-AT&T also offers unlimited streaming of video through DirecTV Now — but any non DirecTV video counts against your data allotment, even though the company now offers unlimited plans (your connection may be slowed after 22GB of used data each month).
+All the major carriers throttle streaming video speeds beyond a certain point or limit the resolution you can stream video at to 720p or sometimes 480p.
+AT&T offers unlimited streaming of video through DirecTV Now — but any non DirecTV video counts against your data allotment, even though the company now offers unlimited plans (your connection may be slowed after 22GB of used data each month).
 Verizon is similar with its own unlimited offering, and they too might throttle your connection after 22GB.
-Sprint does the same after 23GB, and T-Mobile after 26GB of use.
+Sprint does the same after 23GB, and T-Mobile after 50GB of use.

 Apps like Netflix now also let you download certain movies and shows to your device, so you don’t need a data connection to watch them later — we recommend downloading these when connected to Wi-Fi.